Students at St. Mary’s University have a confidential student record containing financial and academic information.

 St. Mary’s University embraces its moral and legal duty to provide academic accommodation.
 The University removes barriers and provides opportunities to students with disabilities, enabling them to access University services, programs and facilities, and welcoming them as participating members of the University community.

-New students are encouraged to self-identify to the Academic Accommodation Coordinator at the time of admission in order to allow for arrangement of accommodation.
+New students are encouraged to self-identify with the Academic Accommodation Coordinator at the time of admission in order to allow for the arrangement of accommodation.
 Returning students requesting continued accommodation are required to contact the Academic Accommodation Coordinator before the commencement of each term.
 Students who become disabled either permanently or temporarily, and students with disabilities whose health status changes significantly during their time at the University, should contact the Academic Accommodation Coordinator as soon as possible.

 Requests for academic accommodation will be reviewed by the Academic Accommodation Coordinator and decisions regarding accommodation will be reviewed with each student.

 Academic accommodation may include, for example, extended time for examinations, a quiet room for examinations, use of a computer for examinations or access to adaptive technologies.
 Students will be given an official accommodation letter and form.
 Any student with a disability applying for student loans must also contact the Academic Accommodations Coordinator to discuss funding options.

 Accommodations for all tests and examinations will be arranged between the student and the C.L.A.S.S.
 Coordinator.
 All information obtained by the Academic Accommodation Coordinator will be treated as confidential and will be destroyed five years after a student’s last registration.

 To be eligible to receive academic accommodation, students must self-identify and provide appropriate documentation of their disability.
 Documentation acceptable to the University must be obtained from a licensed professional.

 Documentation should include test results, a formal diagnosis, a detailed explanation of the functional impact of the disability and recommendations for appropriate accommodation.